1998 United States House of Representatives election in Montana

-The 1998 United States House of Representatives election in Montana were held on November 3, 1998 to determine who will represent the state of Montana in the United States House of Representatives.
-Montana had one, at large district in the House, apportioned according to the 1990 United States census, due to its low population.
+The 1998 United States House of Representatives election in Montana were held on November 3, 1998 to determine who would represent the state of Montana in the United States House of Representatives.
+Montana had one, at-large district in the House, apportioned according to the 1990 United States census, due to its low population.
 Representatives are elected for two-year terms.